May 4, 2026

 Where this leaves us

 We’re still working on a chunking heuristic worth shipping as a method.
-When we have one, I’ll write it.
-For now: SDD works on the chunks you size right, fails on the ones you don’t, and the team that figures out chunking faster will outpace the team that just writes more PRDs.
+We also don’t have a clean way to tell a team their codebase isn’t ready yet, beyond the obvious smells: no clear module boundaries, no shared patterns, lots of legacy crud the team has stopped seeing.
+When we have either, I’ll write it.
+For now: SDD works on the chunks you size right, in code that’s ready to be chunked, and the team that figures out both faster will outpace the team that just writes more PRDs.

 If you’re a CTO or VP of Engineering thinking about running SDD on a real team and wondering how to think about chunking from day one, book a call.
 I’d rather you hit week two without spending two days arguing over a spec.